-Description: This skeleton shrimp (Caprellid) has two forward-projecting spines on the back of its head.
-The articles of the peduncle of antenna 1 are much longer than wide, and the flagellum of the first antenna is shorter than the peduncle (see photo above).
+Description: Family Caprellidae ("skeleton shrimp") are distinctive-looking.
+Their long, stick-like bodies are composed of a cephalon (head), pereon (thorax), and a tiny abdomen.
+The vast majority of the body is the pereon.
+Caprellids have two pairs of antennae, and the first pair is usually the longest (photo).
+The first two segments (pereonites) of the pereon have large legs (pereopods) called gnathopods (photo).
+The gnathopods are large, usually subchelate claws, and are used to capture prey and to grasp the substrate as they move around.
+Pereopods 3 and 4 are usually reduced or absent, but pereonites 3 & 4 (and 2 on some species) have pairs of leaf-like gills.
+Females also have a marsupium (pouch) on pereonites 3 & 4 in which they carry the eggs or young (photo).
+Pereonites 5-7 have a set of 3 smaller pereopod pairs at the posterior end of the body that are smaller than the gnathopods and are used to grasp the substrate (photo).
+The abdomen is tiny and attached to the dorsal end of pereonite 7 (photo).
+This species (Caprella kennerlyi) has two forward-projecting spines on the back of its cephalon (head) (photo) (photo).
+The articles of the peduncle of antenna 1 are much longer than wide (photo) (photo), and the flagellum of the first antenna is shorter than the peduncle (see photo above and below).
 On males, the peduncle of antenna 1 is stout and setose (photo) and the flagellum has less than 20 articles.
-Its mandible has a molar process but does not have a palp.
-The merus of gnathopod 2 has a sharp, spiny anteroventral projection or a stout, spinelike seta.
-The propodus of gnathopod 2 is less than 2/3 as wide as long, and the second gnathopods do not have a ventral spine on the pereonite surface between them.
-Pereonites 1 and 2 of males are more than twice as long as wide.
-It has gills only on pereonites 3 and 4.
+The mandible of this species has a molar process but does not have a palp.
+Usually the cephalon is fused to the first segment (pereonite) of the pereon.
+The merus of gnathopod 2 has a sharp, spiny anteroventral projection or a stout, spinelike seta (photo).
+The propodus of gnathopod 2 is less than 2/3 as wide as long (photo), and the second pereonite does not have a ventral spine between the two gnathopods (photo).
+Pereonites 1 and 2 of males are more than twice as long as wide (photo).
+It has gills only on pereonites 3 and 4 (See photos above and below).
 Pereonites 3 and 4 also have several pairs of spines and have oostegites on mature females, but not even rudimentary legs on either sex.
-Pereopods 5-7 (the legs near the back) have a single grasping spine or tooth on their propodus.
+Pereopods 5-7 (the legs near the back) have a single grasping spine or tooth on their propodus (photo photo).
 Females have a rough texture, with spines on all segments.
-Has pink spots and bands.
+Often has pink spots and bands.

 How to Distinguish from Similar Species: This is an unusually large skeleton shrimp species.
 Metacaprella anomala has the flagellum of antenna 1 longer than the peduncle and pereonites 1 and 2 of males are not more than twice as long as wide.